The Non-Easter Proclamations, the President, and the Election

 2024: What I Want, Expect, and Wish For – Part 2

-Here are more things I want to see but likely won’t in American politics and government in 2024; things I expect to see but would rather not; a bit of wishful thinking, because at least that makes me smile for a minute; and a few things Americans can do.
+Here are more things I want to see but likely won’t in American politics and government in 2024; things I expect to see but would rather not; a bit of wishful thinking, because at least that makes me smile for a minute; a few things Americans can do; and a final thought which may seem jarring in its optimism.

 This is the second of two posts.
 The first focused mostly on presidential candidates.
 This one takes up other themes, most of which relate to the presidential race somehow.
 Nearly everything does.